snonux/foo.zone/gemfeed/2015-12-05-run-debian-on-your-phone-with-debroid.md

 ### First debootstrap stage

-This is to be performed on a Fedora Linux machine (could work on a Debian too, but Fedora is just what I use on my personal Laptop).
-The following steps prepare an initial Debian base image, which then later can be transferred to the phone.
+This is to be performed on a Fedora Linux machine (could work on a Debian too, but Fedora is just what I use on my Laptop).
+The following steps prepare an initial Debian base image, which can then be transferred to the phone.

 ```code
 sudo dnf install debootstrap